TOMToolkit/tom_base/docs/observing/customize_ocs_facility.rst

     class CustomOCSSettings(OCSSettings):
-        # Place default values for my settings here, if we don't require users to enter them in their settings.py
+        # Place default values for your settings here, if you don't require users to enter them in their settings.py
         default_settings = {
             'portal_url': 'my-custom-ocs-observation-portal-url',
             'archive_url': 'my-custom-ocs-archive-api-url',